 Postdoctoral Associate - Electrical & Computer Engineering (June 2020 -- May 2021), University of Florida, Gainesville, Florida, USA

-Conducting research on adaptive closed-loop deep brain stimulation (DBS) technique for patients with essential tremor (ET).
-Analyzing accelerometry data to determine tremor severity.
-Decoding local field potentials (LFPs) to identify movement intentions.
+Conducted research on adaptive closed-loop deep brain stimulation (DBS) techniques for patients with essential tremor (ET).
+Analyzed accelerometry data to determine tremor severity.
+Decoded local field potentials (LFPs) to identify movement intentions.

 Graduate Assistant- Electrical & Computer Engineering (Jan.
 2015 -- May 2020), Kansas State University, Manhattan, KS , USA